 To begin, place your index finger on top of a fret (not behind the fret as usual).

-Then, keeping pressure, push or roll your finger back to behind the fret.
+Then, keeping pressure, push or roll your index finger back to behind the fret.

 Avoid the Death Grip

-When we first learn bar chords, we’re tempted to squeeze as hard as is necessary to sound all the strings.
+When we first learn barre chords, we’re tempted to squeeze as hard as is necessary to sound all the strings.
 This can work, but it takes a lot of energy, and can hurt.

 “Turn the Knob”

-We can also use a forearm twist to help play bar chords.
-This is the motion of turning the palm downwards.
-On the guitar, this creates a torquing motion that can help press the strings.
+We can also use a forearm twist to help play a barre chord.
+This is the motion of turning the palm downwards as we twist the left arm.
+On the guitar neck, this creates a torquing motion that can help press the strings.